Soulter/Soulter/README.md

 - 🏫 A college junior student.
 - 🍕 Love Animes, Astronomy, Natural Science.
-- ⭐ Focusing on LLM, MLM receltly.
+- ⭐ Focusing on LLM, MLM recently.
 - 🌌 Dream to create an ATRI.

 🍉 **Skills**